U.S. Route 20: Wyoming

 In the state of Wyoming, the eastern segment of US 20 starts at the eastern entrance to Yellowstone National Park along with the western termini of US 14 and US 16.
 These three routes run east to Greybull, where US 14 continues east and US 16/US 20 turns south; at Worland, US 16 turns east while US 20 continues south, passing through Wind River Canyon south of Thermopolis.
 US 20 joins US 26 in Shoshoni, where it turns east, and they continue all the way through Casper.
 From Casper, the two highways parallel I-25 and US 87 for 26 miles, until all four link up together just southeast of Glenrock.
 These four routes stay combined to Orin, where US 20 turns east from I-25, at the western end of US 18.
 US 18 and US 20 are concurrent from Orin to Lusk, where US 18 turns north and US 20 continues east into Nebraska.

 Nebraska

 Within Nebraska, US 20 is a state highway that begins on the Wyoming–Nebraska state line west of Harrison near the Niobrara River and runs to the Nebraska–Iowa state line in South Sioux City.
-Throughout its 431.60 mi length the route passes through a diverse range of landscapes including bluffs and escarpments in the Northwest Panhandle, the Nebraska Sandhills in the northern part of the state, and rolling hills and plains as the highway approaches the Missouri River valley south of Sioux City, Iowa.
+Throughout its 431.60 mi length the route passes through a diverse range of landscapes including bluffs and escarpments in the Northwest Panhandle, the Nebraska Sandhills in the northern part of the state, and rolling hills and plains through Randolph, Nebraska as the highway approaches the Missouri River valley south of Sioux City, Iowa.
 Throughout its length, US 20 is a two-lane highway with the exception of the easternmost 8.45 mi which is four-lane divided highway, the last 3.21 mi of which is concurrent with Interstate 129.